-If you are addicted to the deliciousness that is cold brew coffee, and spending a small fortune on it at your local coffee shop, learn to make your own at home instead.
+If you are addicted to the deliciousness that is cold brew coffee, and are spending a small fortune at your local coffee shop to acquire it, learn to make your own at home instead.

-Making your own cold brew coffee isn’t just more economical, it is also damn convenient.
-In the morning, all I have to do is pour my tasty caffeinated treat over ice cubes and present me can thank past me for being so organized and considerate.
+Making your own cold brew coffee isn’t just more economical, it is also more convenient.
+In the morning, all I have to do is pour my tasty caffeinated treat over ice cubes, then present me thanks past me for being so organized and considerate.

-And lest you think there is some kind of complicated ritual passed down among coffee aficionados that isn’t for us mere mortals, think again.
-Making homemade brew is super easy.
+And lest you think you will have to learn a complicated ritual passed down among coffee aficionados, think again.
+Making homemade cold brew is super easy.
 If you can make coffee in a drip coffee maker, you can make cold brew.

 Cold Brew Coffee Ingredients + Supplies